Outschool

 Exploring ancient Indian problems and their solutions.

-Week of 10/08: Middle Eastern Golden Age Mathematics
+Week 5: Middle Eastern Golden Age Mathematics

 Objective: Discover the mathematical achievements during the Islamic Golden Age.